matter-ecs/matter/docs/Installation.md

 ## [Wally](https://wally.run) Package Manager

 There are a few ways to install wally.
 You can find all the ways [here](https://wally.run/install).
-The recommended way is to use [Aftman](https://github.com/lpghatguy/aftman) and will be what's covered here.
+We recommend using [Aftman](https://github.com/lpghatguy/aftman) and is what we'll cover here.

 1. Initialize Aftman if you haven't already.
 You can do this by opening a terminal in the project and running `aftman init`.